-The user has two identical ventilators, one for the night (photo 2) and one for the day (photo 1).
+The user has two identical ventilators, one for the night (see photo below) and one for the day.
 During the day the ventilator runs on an internal battery and she uses the wheelchair battery as an external battery.
 The daytime ventilator is placed in a metal box and is rather exposed on the wheelchair behind the backrest.
 The distance between the ventilator and the backrest has to be large so that she can lower the backrest.

 The user needs a ventilator around the clock.
-She has a tracheotomy.
+She has a tracheostomy.

 In the past the ventilator was mounted on the wheelchair backrest.
 The wheelchair was smaller and somewhat more convenient, but the backrest broke twice.
 Consequently the ventilator was placed in the metal box.